HenriO354/monitoring-101/research-notes.md

 To install iptraf-ng on a Debian/Ubuntu/Mint system, issue the command: sudo apt install iptraf-ng

-To install iptraf-ng on a openSUSE system, issue the command: zypper install iptraf-ng
+To install iptraf-ng on a openSUSE system, issue the command: zypper install iptraf-ng<br>

 To install htop on a RHEL 8 or CentOS 8 system, issue the command: dnf install iptraf-ng<br>
 Example install in CentOS 8